 HTML5 Flipbooks with jQuery Animations

 There are plenty of software packages that take care of the technical stuff for you.
-So, instead of worrying about that, let’s look at what you do need to do to build your own, fully animated flipbook with jQuery.
+Instead of worrying about that, let’s look at what you need to do to build your animated flipbook with jQuery.

 Choosing software with jQuery features

-Unless you’re going to code your own jQuery flipbook, the the first thing you’ll need to do is choose a software package that comes with animation features.
-All flipbook makers will animate the turning of your pages automatically, but we want to take that extra step today and animations to the pages themselves.
+The first thing you’ll need to do is choose a software package that comes with animation features.
+All flipbook makers will animate the turning of your pages automatically.
+But we want to take that extra step today and animations to the pages themselves.

 If you want a visual look at how Fliphtml5 animations work, you can take a look at this video: